James Ridgway: Arrest and imprisonment

 On 28 November 1792 the attorney general, Sir Archibald McDonald preferred bills of indictment against seven radical publishers and printers for libel.
 Ridgway, publisher to Friends of the People, was bailed but re—arrested 17 December.
 According to Manogue, Pitt inadvertently transformed from a radical but unknown bookseller-publisher into a hero of the radical cause and started him on his path to respectability and success.

 Ridgway appeared before Justice Ashurst 8 May 1793 and pleaded guilty to publishing Charles Pigott's Jockey club and Paine's Letter Addressed to the Addressers.
 He was sentenced to a total of four years in Newgate and fined £200.
 Ridgway's arrest and imprisonment and the plight of the other radical booksellers gave rise to public sympathy, including a pamphlet signed "Justitia" criticising Ashurst entitled Justice to a Judge, (London, 1792 and 1793).
 Whilst imprisoned together between 1793 and 1797 Symonds and Ridgway joined their businesses issuing twenty-four different reform pamphlets for 'Society of the Friends of the People'.
 According to Manogue, quoting the Chancery suit of Southey v.
 Sherwood, 1817, Ridgway succeeded to Symonds' business after his death in 1816, but this probably only refers those copyrights shared by the two bookseller/publishers.

 The imprisonment of Symonds, Ridgway and other 'Newgate radicals' was twice recorded by the engraver Richard Newton in 1793 in an etching titled “Promenade in the State Side of Newgate” (1793) and a coloured acquatint entitled 'Soulagement en prison'.
 Whilst in prison Ridgway and Symonds jointly published William Winterbotham's four volume, An historical, geographical, commercial, and philosophical view of the American United States, (1795) together with another imprisoned bookseller Daniel Holt.
 This included several engraved maps of the USA and portraits of George Washington.
 Winterbotham was also a prisoner in Newgate, and the author and his three publishers issued a halfpenny trade token showing Newgate prison and their names.

 Release and subsequent career

-After release Ridgway continued publishing as a respectable Piccadilly bookseller and publisher, more than 5,000 further titles listed on the JISC Library Hub Discover between 1797 and 1838.
-He also acquired an Italian villa, and a comfortable estate for his children and grandchildren.'
+After his release, Ridgway continued as a Piccadilly bookseller and publisher, publishing more than 5,000 further titles listed on the JISC Library Hub Discover between 1797 and 1838.
+He also acquired an Italian villa, and an estate for his children and grandchildren.'

 Ridgway published The Botanical Register between 1815 and his death.
 Following the death of the editor, Sydenham Edwards in 1819, Ridgway also took over editorial duties and issued a further nine volumes between 1820 and 1828, before appointing John Lindley as editor.